12 Years a Servant: Here’s to Forevermore

 SAM YE HAN

-Office in the Ministry of Education, National University of Malaysia
+Dental Officer in the Ministry of Education, National University of Malaysia (2015-2020)

 The desirable qualities of an elder are clearly laid out in Scripture, specifically in Paul’s writings to Timothy and Titus.
 The fundamental requirement for anyone who wishes to take on the role of an overseer or elder is to take God seriously and therefore to take the church of Jesus Christ seriously.
 The underlying expectations of an elder is not different from what is required of a Christian, a disciple of our Lord Jesus and a slave of God’s heavenly kingdom.
 It is important to be knowledgeable and sound in the key tenets of Christian doctrine if one is to take on the role of an elder or overseer.